RHFieldProductManagement/OCP-4.8-hackfest/README.md

-# OpenShift Virtualization 2.5 Hackfest
+# OpenShift 4.8 Hackfest

-This document provides instructions for using a hypervisor in the Red Hat Field Product Management lab for the OpenShift Virtualization (CNV) 2.5 hackfest.
+This document provides instructions for using a hypervisor in the Red Hat Field Product Management lab for the OpenShift 4.8 hackfest.

 These instructions use the environment variable `NODE` to refer to the hypervisor.
 Set this variable to the fully qualified domain name of your assigned hypervisor.